On Coexistence of Conservative Replicator Dynamics with Four Strategies: System Behavior in the Interior

 \section{System Behavior in the Interior}

 In this section, we assume that the skew-symmetric matrix $A$ satisfies the two items of Theorem~\ref{thm:main2}, so the set $K$ is nonempty.
 It is clear that $K$ comprises all the equilibria of~\eqref{eq:zsreplicator} in $\rint \Delta^3$.
-It has been shown that each equilibrium point $z\in K$ is stable in the Lyapunov sense, but not asymptotically stable (see, e.g.,~\cite{AkinLosert1984} for detail).
-Furthermore, it is known~\cite{BoonePiliouras2019WINE} that the dynamics~\eqref{eq:zsreplicator} is recurrent in $\rint \Delta^3$ (note that $\rint \Delta^3$ is forward invariant), i.e., for any $x(0) \in \rint \Delta^3$ and for any $\epsilon > 0$, there exists a time instant $t$ such that $\|x(t) - x(0) \|< \epsilon$.
+It has been shown that each equilibrium point $z\in K$ is stable in the Lyapunov sense, but not asymptotically stable (see, e.g.,~\cite[Theorem~4]{AkinLosert1984} for detail); { in fact, using the same arguments of the paper, one can show that the two endpoints of $K$ are also stable, but not asymptotically stable.
+Note that the closure of $K$ is $L\cap \Delta^3$.
+We thus record the following result: